ManaswiniMaddu/Predict_Airlines_Delay/README.md

 # Getting Started
 To run this project locally:
 1. Clone the repository
-2. Install dependencies:
+2. Install dependencies
-3. Run the Jupyter Notebook:
+3. Run the Jupyter Notebook